Harin-Udu/My-Project-1/Readme.md

   5. Then open the main folder in your IDE

-  6. IMPORTANT:- Downloaded the needed libraries, if not already downloaded,
+  6. IMPORTANT:- Download the needed libraries, if not already downloaded,

     pip install -r requirements.txt